elunna/nerfhack-changelog/README.md

 * Wizards can start with a spellbook of fire bolt instead of force bolt.
 * Wizards are able to sense magic fountains.
 * Wizards can always sense how many charges are left in wands.
-* The Dark One gets a cloak of magic resistances and staff (xnh)
+* The Dark One gets a cloak of magic resistances and staff (xNetHack)

 **Skill adjustments for wizards:**
-* Most of the wizard's combat based skills have been restricted and removed (Evil)
+* Most of the wizard's combat based skills have been restricted and removed (EvilHack)

 | skill       | NetHack | ->  | NerfHack   |
 | ----------- | ------- | --- | ---------- |